Brad Brooks: MC5

-In 2019 Brad was asked by writer Tiffanie DeBartolo (who co-founded Bright Antenna Records) to perform at a tribute to Jeff Buckley at Sweetwater Saloon in Mill Valley.
-It was at the tribute that Brad was invited to sing with Wayne Kramer.
-Their conversation that night led to what would become a long distance friendship and “cancer brotherhood” and later on a songwriting partnership between Kramer and Brooks.
-The results of this collaboration would supply the material for the final MC5 album Heavy Lifting.
+In 2019, Brooks was asked by writer Tiffanie DeBartolo (who co-founded Bright Antenna Records) to perform at a tribute to Jeff Buckley at Sweetwater Saloon in Mill Valley.
+It was at the tribute that Brooks was invited to sing with Wayne Kramer.
+Their conversation that night led to what would become a long distance friendship and "cancer brotherhood", and later on a songwriting partnership between Kramer and Brooks.
+The results of this collaboration would supply the material for the final MC5 album, Heavy Lifting.

-In spring of 2022 this new version of the MC5 with Brad Brooks on lead vocals went on tour with the backing band of Wayne Kramer, Steve Salas, Vicki Randle and Winston Watson.
+In the spring of 2022, a new version of the MC5 with Brooks on lead vocals went on tour with guitarist Wayne Kramer, guitarist Stevie Salas, bassist Vicki Randle, and drummer Winston Watson.
 The tour was titled We Are All MC5.

 The album Heavy Lifting was produced by rock legend Bob Ezrin and engineered by Dave Way.
-Along with Kramer and Brooks the core group on the album were music legends Don Was, Vicki Randall, Winston Watson, Abe Laboriel Jr. and Steve Salas.
-"Heavy Lifting" also featured guest performances by Slash, Tom Morello, Vernon Reid, William DuVall, and Dennis Thompson.
+Along with Kramer and Brooks, the core group of musicians on the album were Salas, Randall, Watson, Abe Laboriel Jr., and Don Was.
+Heavy Lifting also featured guest performances by Slash, Tom Morello, Vernon Reid, William DuVall, and Dennis Thompson.
 The album was released on October 18, 2024, sadly eight months after Wayne Kramer's death from pancreatic cancer.
 It was the first release by the MC5 since 1971.

-On December 5, 2024, Brooks appeared on a tribute concert for Wayne Kramer at The Roxy in Los Angeles that also featured Tom Morello, Chuck D, RZA, Ben Harper and Steven Van Zandt.
+On December 5, 2024, Brooks performed at a tribute concert for Wayne Kramer at The Roxy in Los Angeles that also featured Morello, Chuck D, RZA, Ben Harper, and Steven Van Zandt.